Osamah2004/flaskController/README.md

 4. Adjust mouse speed using the slider

 ### Presentation Control
-1. Browse and filter files by type
+1. Add necessary files under presentation folder
-2. Open presentations or documents
+2. Browse and filter files by type
-3. Use navigation controls for slides
+3. Open presentations or documents
-4. Access full-screen mode for presentations
+4. Use navigation controls for slides

-[Image: GIF demonstrating presentation control features]
+5. Access full-screen mode for presentations

 ## Security Considerations